-If you're a marketer in the world of digital advertising, you've likely heard of Target ROAS.
-This powerful PPC bidding strategy allows businesses to set a specific goal for their Google campaigns, ensuring that they are generating the desired revenue for their investment.
-This guide will cover everything you need to know about Target ROAS advertising, including how to calculate it, how to set up a target ROAS campaign, and how to measure your results and scale with data.
+If you're a marketer in the world of digital advertising, you've likely heard of target ROAS (tROAS).
+This powerful PPC bidding strategy allows businesses to set a specific goal for their Google campaigns, ensuring they generate the desired revenue for their investment.

 Target ROAS, or target return on ad spend, is an Automated Smart Bidding strategy that allows you to set a specific goal for the return you want to generate from your ad spend.
 When running with Smart Bid Strategies, Google will "optimize for conversions or conversion value in every auction."
 This means that Google will try to get as many conversions as possible, helping you be profitable towards your goals.

 With Target ROAS, if you set your goal of 500%, then you're telling Google Ads that for every $1 you spend on advertising, you want to generate at least $5 in revenue.
-Google does this by tactically adjusting CPC bids, to bring you your desired return.
+Google does this by tactically adjusting CPC bids to bring you your desired return.

-If your store generates online sales with a conversion value (or revenue per transaction), then Target ROAS would work well.
+If your store generates online sales with a conversion value (or revenue per transaction), then target ROAS would work well.
 TROAS does not work if you're selling any free products, such as digital downloads and guides, because these products don't have any conversion value.

-Once you set a Target ROAS at the campaign level, Google completely takes control over your keyword bids.
+Once you set a target ROAS at the campaign level, Google completely takes control over your keyword bids.
 Google will dictate CPCs for your entire campaign, regardless of any bid adjustments that you provide (except a -100% decrease in bids at the device level).

 Any bid adjustments that you provide will most likely be ignored.